ruxunderscore/simple-embed-dashboard/README.md

 ## Example
 ![image](images/demo.png)

-In the example, I have a Grafana dashboard, Uptime Kuma, and Speedtest Tracker embedded.
+In the example, I have 2 Grafana dashboards (One monitoring pihole and the other internet speeds.) and Uptime Kuma.

 For Grafana, I needed to enable anonymous access and allow embedding in iframes.
 Then, I created a share link specifically for the dashboard I wanted.
 For Update Kuma, I also needed to disable iframe embed in the same origin only, with my setup.